VMFA-251: Global War on Terror

+After the September 11 attacks, VMFA-251 deployed aboard USS Theodore Roosevelt on 19 September 2001 with Carrier Air Wing One (CVW-1).
+On 15 October 2001, the strike group entered the North Arabian Sea, joining the already-present Enterprise and Carl Vinson in conducting attacks against al-Qaeda in Afghanistan for Operation Enduring Freedom.
+Departing Norfolk on 19 September 2001 Theodore Roosevelt and CVW-1 spent 159 consecutive days at sea, breaking the record for the longest period underway since World War II.

 On 12 February 2003, the squadron deployed to Ahmed Al Jaber Airbase, Kuwait as part of Marine Aircraft Group 11, 3rd Marine Aircraft Wing in support of Operation Iraqi Freedom (OIF).
-On February 20, 2003, the squadron began flying combat missions in support of Operation Southern Watch and then transitioned to combat operations in support of OIF on 20 March 2003.
+On 20 February 2003, the squadron began flying combat missions in support of Operation Southern Watch and then transitioned to combat operations in support of OIF on 20 March 2003.
 During the conflict Thunderbolts flew over 650 combat missions over Iraq, accumulating more than 1,200 combat flight hours and dropped more than 7,100 weapons amounting to approximately 832,000 pounds of ordnance.
 Throughout the deployment maintenance Marines performed over 8,000 maintenance man-hours resulting in a 76% full mission capable rate.

 In 2006 the squadron deployed to Al Asad, Iraq in support of Operation Iraqi Freedom (OIF).
 Upon their return they again deployed, this time on board the USS Enterprise (CVN-65).
 They were away from June to December 2007 and flew combat sorties in support of OIF and Operation Enduring Freedom (OEF) in Afghanistan.

+Reactivation

+VMFA-251, known as the “Thunderbolts” or “T-Bolts,” deactivated during a ceremony on April 23, 2020, aboard MCAS Beaufort, South Carolina, after returning from a deployment in 2020 in support of Operation Inherent Resolve.
+The Thunderbolts’ deactivation concluded its 34 years as a F/A-18 Hornet squadron.
+The squadron was relocated to MCAS Cherry Point to begin its F-35 transition.
+VMFA-251 has received its first F-35C as of September 17, 2024. and was reactivated on December 5, 2024.